packit/research/research/integrations/fedora-ci/index.md

 It would probably be easier to run stateless as the current CI, utilizing only defaults and ignoring any Packit config that is present.

+It might be possible to “abuse” the `packit_instances` key in the config to differentiate the normal deployments (`prod`, `stg`, `dev`) from a potential Fedora CI deployment.
+OTOH together with syncing the upstream configs to downstream, it may cause an incomprehensible mess.

 :::

 ## User perspective